simone-coelho/decision-service/README.md

 }
 ```

 The value for the variable would be returned by replacing the **"integer"** data type value with the actual variable value.
 Values are returned in their native JSON supported data type.
-If you have requested more than one variable they will be returned in the same "feature_config" property.
+If you have requested more than one variable they will all be returned in the same "feature_config" property.

 ```json
 {